Working Memory

 What Is It?

-An episodic buffer that integrates information across domains and links to long-term memory
+- Episodic buffer: Integrates information across domains and links to long-term memory

 How Does It Support Learning?